backlundtransform/CSharpNumerics/README.md

 `Integrate(this Func<double, double> func, double lowerLimit, double upperLimit)`

-To integrate a timeserie there is a TimeSerie model with properties TimeStamp as DateTime and Value as double
+To integrate a timeserie

 `Integrate(this List<TimeSerie> data)`

-To integrate a serie there is a Serie model with properties Index as souble and Value as double
+TimeSerie is a model with properties TimeStamp as DateTime and Value as double

+To integrate a serie

 `Integrate(this List<Serie> data)`

+Serie model is a model  with properties Index as souble and Value as double

+####Monte Carlo

 To solve double integrals with Monte Carlo method use: